SallyResch/group5-zooAssignment/README.md

 ⦁	  How to apply JS logic to create interactive content ⦁
 ⦁	  How to collaborate as a team

-⦁
+⦁	  How to work in agile way.

 ⦁	  How to use Git & GitHub professionally
 ⦁
 ⦁	  How to work using a Scrum-like process in a real development workflow

-We’re proud of our teamwork and the final result!
+We are proud of our teamwork and the final result!